mkyung/frontend-multiwarning/docs/API.md

 			1. `options.page (jQuery object, default=...)`
 		A jQuery object on the page to which the Multiwarning container attach to
 	1. `options.containerSelector (string, default=“#warning-container”)`
-		A CSS selector to the sub-container for warnings to append in the template
+		A CSS selector to the sub-container for warnings to append in the template	1. `options.template (jQuery object, default=...)`
+		Template to display warnings
+		1. **new Multiwarning()**
+	1. `.validate(caller context)`
+		- Disable the caller if “this” supplied
+		- Validate the form using ajax		- Execute callbacks			- On Validation Passes			- On Validation Ends

+				1. `.clone({options})`
+		Clone the multiwarning instance with *new options* overwriting the old options